PyPOTS: A Python Toolkit for Machine Learning on Partially-Observed Time Series: Introduction

+Despite the importance of modeling partially-observed time series, there has been no dedicated library to support a wide range of data mining tasks on POTS, even in a community as vast as Python. \texttt{PyPOTS} was developed as a comprehensive Python toolbox to fill this gap.
+It provides end-to-end solutions for various tasks on POTS, moving beyond imputation-only methods to enable more reliable analysis of time series with missing data.

-{\Roman{enumi}} \begin{enumerate} \item It contains 10 algorithms summarized in Table~\ref{tab:models} that cover four tasks of imputation, classification, clustering, and forecasting on partially-observed time series. \item It provides a unified interface, detailed documentation, and interactive tutorials across all algorithms for ease of development and usage. \item It utilizes several automation services to measure, track, and ensure library quality, including cross-platform continuous integration with unit testing covering all algorithms, code coverage measurement, and maintainability evaluation. \item It employs optimization instruments whenever possible to enhance the scalability of the library. \texttt{PyPOTS} is capable of training models on large-size datasets but with limited computational resources, parallelly running a model across multiple GPU devices, and enabling all algorithms to train once and run anywhere.
+\texttt{PyPOTS} has the following evident advantages compared to existing packages: \textbf{1).} It contains 52 algorithms and 172 datasets that cover five modelling tasks on partially-observed time series; \textbf{2).} It provides a unified interface, detailed documentation, and interactive tutorials across all algorithms for ease of development and usage; \textbf{3).} It utilizes several automation services to measure, track, and ensure library quality, including cross-platform continuous integration with unit testing covering all algorithms, code coverage measurement, and maintainability evaluation; \textbf{4).} It employs optimization instruments whenever possible to enhance the scalability of the library. \texttt{PyPOTS} is capable of training models on large datasets but with limited computational resources, parallelly running a model across multiple GPU devices, and enabling all algorithms to train once and run anywhere.